 Best for Traveling with Babies

-The included baby-safe clip fastens securely to strollers and car seats, refusing to budge during our drop tests.
-The sound occasionally distorts at maximum volume, but you should not be playing it that loud near an infant anyway.
-It remains the most reliable tool we have tested for maintaining baby sleep schedules across time zones.
+The included baby-safe clip fastens securely to strollers and car seats, refusing to budge during our drop tests from a height of four feet.
+The sound occasionally distorts at maximum volume, but you should not be playing it that loud near an infant’s developing ears anyway.
+After six weeks of testing with a newborn, it remains the most reliable tool we have tested for maintaining baby sleep schedules across time zones.
+The rugged plastic exterior wipes clean easily, which is essential for any gear constantly exposed to sticky hands and spilled formula.

 5. HoMedics SoundSpa Mini Portable Sound Machine